bokand/bokand.github.io/web_viewports_explainer.md

 See the full list of web APIs in [this sheet](https://docs.google.com/spreadsheets/d/11DfDDa-s1hePVwBn3PZidlPJZ9ahhkJ44dyuMiOQtrc/edit#gid=0).

-So again we have a choice of model.
-Here's what each browser does today (spoiler alert: they all work differently):
+Unfortunately, this is the greatest point of divergence in behavior; each browser works differently:

 ###### Firefox
 Not relevant in this section since it uses a single viewport.